Baby Eczema & Dry Skin

 Dry your baby's skin after bathing with a soft towel and use a moisturizer immediately.
 But do not rub the skin.

 Moisten your baby's skin a lot throughout the day, especially after bathing.

-Use a laxative cream on your baby's skin from top to bottom.
+Use an emollient cream on your baby's skin from top to bottom.